spotinst/help/src/docs/ocean/features/roll.md

 *   **Roll Batch Size Percentage**: Indicates the percentage of the cluster's target capacity that will be rolled at a time during a node pool update or scale operation.
 For example, if the cluster's target capacity is 50 nodes, and the Batch Size Percentage is set to 20%, then each batch will consist of 20% of the target capacity, 10 nodes (50 nodes * 20% = 10 nodes).

 *   **Batch Size Healthy Percentage**: indicates the minimum percentage of healthy instances in a single batch.
-    If the number of healthy instances in a single batch is below this percentage, the roll will fail.
-The range is 1-100, and if the parameter value is null, the default value will be 50%.
+    The roll will fail if the number of healthy instances in a single batch is below this percentage.
+The range is 1-100; if the parameter value is null, the default value will be 50%.
 Ocean considers instances not replaced due to PDB as healthy.
     You can override the behavior of the `batchMinHealthyPercentage` parameter by setting the `ignorePdb` parameter to True.

 ## Node Status

 During the roll process, Ocean provides information about the status of each node:

-*   REPLACED: The node was successfully replaced by a new node.
+*   **REPLACED**: A new node successfully replaced the node.

-*   TO_BE_REPLACED: Ocean has not yet tried to replace the node.
+*   **TO_BE_REPLACED**: Ocean has not yet tried to replace the node.

-*   COULD_NOT_BE_REPLACED: The node was not replaced.
+*   **COULD_NOT_BE_REPLACED**: The node was not replaced.
 This may occur for example, when no replacement node becomes  healthy within the grace period.

-*   NOT_REPLACED_DUE_TO_PDB: Replacing the node violates the PDB configuration on one of the pods running on the node.
+*   **NOT_REPLACED_DUE_TO_PDB**: Replacing the node violates the PDB configuration on one of the pods running on the node.
 This status is only relevant when `respectPdb` is set to True.
 If a node could not be replaced due to PDB, and the allowed PDB % of nodes for the batch was respected, Ocean would continue to the next batch.

-*   NOT_REPLACED_DUE_TO_RSD: Replacing the node violates the RSD configuration on one of the pods running on the node.
+*   **NOT_REPLACED_DUE_TO_RSD**: Replacing the node violates the RSD configuration on one of the pods running on the node.
 This status is only relevant when `respectRestrictScaleDown` is set to True.
 If a node could not be replaced due to PDB, and the allowed RSD % of nodes for the batch was respected, Ocean would continue to the next batch.

 ##  Roll Status

 A roll can have one of the following statuses:

-*   IN_PROGRESS: Nodes are being replaced successfully.
+*   **IN_PROGRESS**: Nodes are being replaced successfully.

-*   FAILED: An error caused the roll to fail.
+*   **FAILED**: An error caused the roll to fail.
 An error message is recorded in the Elastilog

-*   STOPPED: The roll was manually stopped.
+*   **STOPPED**: The roll was manually stopped.
 When you stop a roll, the nodes remain in the state at the stop time.
 (For example, there is no rollback to the initial state).

-*   COMPLETED: All nodes have been processed, and at least 50% of them have been successfully replaced.
+*   **COMPLETED**: All nodes have been processed, and at least 50% have been successfully replaced.

->**Tip:** In the Console, a specific batch may appear with a Pending state.
+>**Tip:** In the Console, a specific batch may appear in a pending state.
 This means that even though the roll process has started, that batch has not yet started to replace its nodes.

 ##  Log Messages